geoserver/geoserver/doc/en/user/source/geowebcache/webadmin/defaults.rst

 Explicitly require TILED Parameter
 ``````````````````````````````````
-When this parameter is checked direct integration requires that the ``tiled=true`` parameter be set in all requests that will be cached.
+When this parameter is checked direct WMS integration requires that the ``tiled=true`` parameter be set in all requests that will be cached.
 If this parameter is unchecked all incoming requests will be considered for caching, the request must still conform to all required parameters.

 Enable WMS-C Service